AI face detection & recognition with Datamaton products

 Assign name to displayed faces

-- 5) Propagating a face name to all photos & videos where it appears: .
-When you assign a name to a face in step 4), Knit will locate the face-group to which it belongs.
-It will then locate all the photo and video files which contain this person’s face, and automatically add the face name tag you’ve assigned to each such file.
+.
+When you name a face in step 4), Knit will locate all the photos & videos in which this person appears.
+It will automatically add the face name tag you’ve just assigned to each such file.

-- 6) Periodically merging different face-groups that represent the same person: Sometimes, Knit can end up creating multiple face-groups for the same person.
+Sometimes, Knit can end up creating multiple face-groups for the same person.
 To rectify this, Knit will periodically attempt to find and merge them.
-If face-groups are merged, all the faces in the merged group automatically inherit the face name tag you assigned to any member of that face-group.
+All the faces in the merged group automatically inherit the face name tag you assigned to any member of the merged face-group.

 Hardware Requirements